Diocese of Recanati: History

 Pope Sixtus V was greatly devoted to the cult of the Virgin Mary and the Holy House of Loreto, purported to be the house in Nazareth in which the Virgin Mary was born or lived, and which was transported by angels to Tersatto, Croatia, in 1291.
-Loreto was an ecclesiastical territory belonging to no diocese and directly subject to the Holy See (Papacy).
+Loreto was an ecclesiastical territory belonging to no diocese and directly subject to the Holy See.
 Pope Sixtus conceived of a plan to honor the Virgin by exalting the town where her shrine was located.
 On 17 March 1586, he decreed, in the Bull Pro excellenti, that the town (oppidum) of Loreto should be raised to the status of a city (civitas), and that the city should become the center of a diocese, with its seat at the Basilica of the Virgin Mary.
 To provide territory to support the apparatus of a diocese, the already existing diocese of Recanati was suppressed, and its territory was transferred to the new diocese of Loreto.
 The cathedral of Recanati was demoted to the status of collegiate church.
 Bishop Galeazzo Moroni, the Bishop of Macerata who was also Bishop of Recanati, was released from his connection to the diocese of Recanati.

 Sixtus went even further.
 He wanted Loreto to enjoy the prestige of being a festival city.
 He had already, on 7 July 1590, ordered the Auditor of the Rota for Macerata to police and restrict the festivals associated with the grain harvest and the wine harvest.
 He also he intended to transfer the annual fair of Recanati to Loreto.
 The bull was ordered, but Sixtus died before it could be finished or executed.
 Recanati sent ambassadors to his successor, Pope Urban VII, to congratulate him and to complain about Sixtus' injustices, but the new pope died after only thirty days in office.
 The next pope, Gregory XIV was favorable to the idea of the restoration of the diocese of Recanati, but reversing the actions of a previous pope required subtlety and preparation.
 He therefore appointed a commission of cardinals, which agreed to reverse the acts of Sixtus V almost completely.
 The Administrator of Loreto, however, intrigued and eventually got Gregory XIV to appoint a second commission, which was agreed to restore the bishopric of Recanate, but not its territory.
 In the meantime, Pope Gregory died on 15 October 1591.
 The next pope, Innocent IX, immediately proposed in Consistory the restoration of the diocese of Recanati, and on 19 December 1591 issued the decree.
 But Innocent died on 29 December 1591, and the bull remained unsigned.
 Pope Innocent VIII was elected on 30 January 1592, and on 9 February he issued the bull which restored the diocese of Recanati and united to it the diocese of Loreto, to form the Diocese of Recanati-Loreto.